cysouw/diathesis/text/c03_prepositions.md

 c.
 Der Lehrer überrascht mich damit, dass er die Aufgabe schon korrigiert hat.
 :::

-There is a large overlap (but also an interesting difference) between the verbs that allow for this diathesis and the verbs that allow for a reflexive variant [@next c], cf. [#sec:reflexive-preposition-passive].
+There is a large overlap (but also an interesting difference) between the verbs that allow for this diathesis and the verbs that allow for a reflexive variant [@next c], cf. [@sec:reflexive-preposition-passive].
 Some verbs, like *ärgern* 'to irritate' in [@next] allow for both diatheses, but other verbs only take part in one or the other.

 ::: ex
 a.
 Du ärgerst mich mit deinen Witzen.